 Filing Requirements:

 Make sure you fill out all forms within the packet completely and accurately.
 Type or write legibly.
 Bring three copies of any attachments (Note: copies made by the Court may require a .50 cent per page fee).
-Your signature must be witnessed by a District Court Clerk at the time of filing.
-If you are filing by mail or email your signature must be notarized.

 Service: